familyfriendlymikey/fuzzyhome/readme.md

 The last space-separated string will be used as the url for your link.
 In most cases if you do not specify a protocol, `https` will be used.

+You can also use the hotkey `shift+return` to create a new link.

 ### Fuzzy Find
 Search for a link by typing.
 The fuzzy sorting algorithm makes searching very fast,